lethain/organize/README.md

 Real world data is messy:

 1. the [IMF eLibrary Data](http://www.imf.org/external/data.htm) uses the ``.xls`` extension for TSV,
-2. files on [data.gov](https://www.data.gov/) sometimes include preambles which break straightforward parsing, and
+2. files on [data.gov](https://www.data.gov/) sometimes include preambles which break straightforward parsing,
 3. if you've been using public data sources, then you have horror stories of your own.
-4 (If all your data comes from coworkers or colleagues then undoubtedly it's always perfectly formatted, but why take the risk?)
+4. (If all your data comes from coworkers or colleagues then undoubtedly it's always perfectly formatted.)

 ``organize`` aims to make it easy to eliminate the hand-scrub phase from working with real-world data files: